 Andromeda Galaxy (also known as Messier 31, M31, or NGC 224) is a spiral galaxy located in the Andromeda constellation.
-The galaxy was named after the constellation which, in turn, was named after the mythical princess Andromeda, daughter of Cassiopeia and Cepheus, in Greek mythology.
+The galaxy was named after the constellation which, in turn, was named after the mythical princess Andromeda, daughter of Cassiopeia and Cepheus in Greek mythology.

 Andromeda Galaxy is one of the most famous objects in the night sky, and the nearest spiral galaxy to our own, the Milky Way.
 It is on a collision course with the Milky Way, and the two galaxies are expected to merge in about 4 billion years.

 The Andromeda Galaxy is located at a distance of about 2.54 million light years from Earth.
-With an apparent visual magnitude of 3.44, it is the most distant object visible to the naked eye, and one of the brightest deep sky objects listed in Messier’s catalogue.
-Andromeda is the closest spiral galaxy to the Milky Way and belongs to the Local Group of galaxies, along with our own galaxy, the Triangulum Galaxy (Messier 33) in Triangulum constellation, and about 30 smaller galaxies.
+With an apparent visual magnitude of 3.44, it is the most distant object visible to the unaided eye, and one of the brightest deep sky objects listed in Messier’s catalogue.

 Andromeda is classified as a SA(s)b galaxy.
 It is the largest galaxy in the Local Group, but may not be more massive than the Milky Way, which is believed to contain more dark matter.